 -

-Pro-Assembly Tool Kit: We include the actual Allen keys and Pedal Wrench needed to get your bike to factory specs at home.
+Pro-Assembly Tool Kit: Real Allen keys and a Pedal Wrench to reach factory specs at home.

 -